 Usually it is not until the end of the financial year when people realize just how much they have earned.
 But when spending habits are quantified, only then we do we know how much we can save.
 Indeed, budgeting is like a roadmap to achieving financial independence, as it provides you with a plan of attack that allows you to create your preferred reality.

 It is this rule that is a crucial starting point for an investor.

 Invest your surplus wisely (at least 10% of your income)

-The second rule is to invest your money wisely.
+The second rule of wealth creation is to invest your money wisely.
 All too often people do what is simple or easy rather than what is wise when it comes to investing.
 However, a wise investment must give you capital growth and it must give you income.
 If an investment does not have both of these components then someone else is benefiting from the component that you are not getting.
 Indeed, investments that do not have both components are considered average investments in which you have to accept average returns.